rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_migration.md

 There are six common strategies that an organization can use to migrate its applications to the cloud
  * Rehosting
     * Also called Lift-and-Shift
-    * Move legacy applications from on-prem to cloud without changing core architecture, functionality, or performance
+    * Move legacy applications from on-prem to the cloud without changing core architecture, functionality, or performance
     * The goal is to migrate and scale quickly to meet a business use-case
  * Replatforming
     * Also called Lift-and-Reshape
-    * You might make a few cloud optimizations to achieve a tanigible benefit
+    * You might make a few cloud optimizations to achieve a tangible benefit
     * You're not changing the core architecture of the application
  * Repurchasing
     * Also called Replace-Drop-and-Shop